 BIO 5113 - Biogeography

 This course is a study of the distribution of organisms, both past and present.
 The course includes concepts from ecology, evolution, and geology.
-Prerequisite(s): BIO 3543, BIO 3703, Stat 2103 all with a minimum grade of "C" and permission of instructor.
+Prerequisite(s): Admission to the Biology Graduate Program OR Permission of Instructor.

 BIO 5124 - Herpetology